bullet-db/bullet-db.github.io/docs/ui/usage.md

 The charting example below shows how to get a quick chart of a ```Group``` query with 3 metrics.

 <iframe width="900" height="508" src="https://www.youtube.com/embed/vGlIylyUqyc?autoplay=0&loop=0&playlist=vGlIylyUqyc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Tumbling Windows

+[Time-Based Tumbling Windows](../ws/api-json/#time-based-tumbling-windows) will return results every X seconds:

+<iframe width="900" height="508" src="https://www.youtube.com/embed/smy6jNfCVs4?autoplay=0&loop=0&playlist=smy6jNfCVs4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+This example groups-by "type" and computes a couple metrics for each 2 second window.

+## Additive Tumbling Windows

+[Additive tumbling windows](../ws/api-json/#additive-tumbling-windows) will also return results every X seconds, but the results will contain all the data collected since the beginning of the query:

+<iframe width="900" height="508" src="https://www.youtube.com/embed/goqUSJocN9c?autoplay=0&loop=0&playlist=goqUSJocN9c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+In this example we compute bucket'ed frequency for the "gaussian" field.
+As the query runs you can see the gaussian curve form.

 ## Pivoting